 Dietary fiber is the part of plant foods that the body cannot

 digest.
-Eating foods with fiber helps to keep the digestive tract healthy,
+Eating foods with fiber helps to keep the digestive tract healthy

-stabilize blood sugar levels, and control cholesterol levels.
+and stabilize blood sugar levels.

 Fiber in the diet is

 classified as either soluble or insoluble.

 Bran is widely known as a good source of fiber.
 But

 many commercially made bran products, such as muffins and waffles, actually